unitejs/cli/docs/generated-app.md

 * e2e [optional]
 * serve
 * version
+* platform-electron-dev [optional]
 * platform-web-package [optional]
 * platform-electron-package [optional]

 ### build

-This will transpile and build the app.
+This will transpile and build the app ready to run.

+    gulp build

-You can specify a buildConfiguration with the following syntax:
+You can specify a buildConfiguration (see the buildConfiguration command for details on how to add one) with the following syntax:

     gulp build --buildConfiguration=prod

 If you don't want to keep running the build command you can add the watch switch, this will monitor for changes in source/views/styling and build whatever is required.
-This will perform an initial complete build, but only run some of the sub tasks for changes, so you should run a full build before performing other tasks:
+This will perform an initial complete build to make sure it is error free, but will only run some of the sub tasks for changes.
+You should run a full build again before performing other tasks:

     gulp build --watch

 ### theme-build

-You will probably need to run this task at least once to generate the necessary favicon images and meta tags.
+You will need to run this task at least once to generate the necessary favicon images and meta tags.
 See [Theme Assets](#themeassets) for more details.

+    gulp theme-build

 ### unit

 This will run unit tests for the app and generate unit and coverage reports in the test/reports folder.
-This task is only available if you specified a unit test runner and framework during configuration.
+This task is only available if you specified a unit test runner, framework and engine during configuration.

+    gulp unit

-You can run just a subset of tests by providing a source name as follows.
+You can run just a subset of tests by providing a source name as follows:

     gulp unit --grep=app

-Or run in a browser using
+Or run in a browser (this will only work if the unit test runner is Karma) using:

     gulp unit --browser=[chrome/firefox/ie/safari]